CIA's Pompeo brings insider's touch to secretary of state role

 “Pompeo was the most political CIA director in memory,” said an administration official, who spoke on the condition of anonymity.

-“He dived into policy matters in a way that unnerved many professionals at the agency,” the official added,“and morale was taking a blow that was spreading from the analytical side, where some people feared he was tailoring some PDBs (President’s Daily Briefs intelligence assessments presented to the president) to tell Trump what he wanted to hear rather than what the intelligence assessments were.”
+“He dived into policy matters in a way that unnerved many professionals at the agency,” the official added, “and morale was taking a blow that was spreading from the analytical side, where some people feared he was tailoring some PDBs (President’s Daily Briefs intelligence assessments presented to the president) to tell Trump what he wanted to hear rather than what the intelligence assessments were.”

 Trump also announced that he picked the CIA’s deputy director, Gina Haspel, to replace Pompeo as head of the agency.
 If confirmed by the Senate, she would become the first woman to hold the post.